lzwjava/blog-source/_posts/2023-07-28-teach-things.md

 The ChatGPT breakthourgh in the technology areas give the world more chances to make more successful young people.
 We still knew a little about the world and the information.
 There are a lot of spaces we can explore, create the value and earn decent money.

+And come back the upbringing, I have brought my 2 yo daughter to some places in Guandong Province, and to Hong Kong.
+I will surely need to help her explore more palces of the world.
+And I should let herself do things as more as possible.
+I already knew how to do it.
+I couldn't help her every time.
+One day when she grows up, she need to do everything she wants to do.

+And really we should let her make her decisions every time.
+We are just parents.
+We couldn't make decisions for her in her whole life.
+We should let her go as early as possible.
+She needs to learn enough about the world.